-- 9.1 Contract Holders have a right to request a review against their recharge if they have good reason to disagree with a decision.
-This could be because: - - The reason for the recharge is incorrect - They think the cost is incorrect - They think they have special circumstances which have not been properly assessed or taken into consideration - 9.2 Current and former Contract Holders can request a review by contacting their local housing office. - 9.3 Throughout this process Contract Holders may wish to take advice from an independent source such as the Citizens Advice Bureau, Law Centre or Solicitor.
+- 9.1 The Council Housing Repairs System allows tenants to request a review against their recharge if they have good reason to disagree with a decision.
+This could be because: - - The reason for the recharge is incorrect - They think the cost is incorrect - They think they have special circumstances which have not been properly assessed or taken into consideration - 9.2 Current and former tenants have the right to a review by contacting their local housing office. - 9.3 Throughout this process tenants may wish to take advice from an independent source such as the Citizens Advice Bureau, Law Centre or Solicitor.